pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 Here's quick explanation:

-- `NotEnoughPlayersViolation` - possibly returned from `start` method if there are not enough players to start a game (in our case, at least 2 needed)
+- `NotEnoughPlayersViolation` - returned by `start` if there are not enough players to start a game (ie, less than 2)
-- `NotCurrentPlayerViolation` - returned from `roll` if it's not turn of player who tries to roll
+- `NotCurrentPlayerViolation` - returned by `roll` if it's not turn of player who tries to roll
 - `GameAlreadyStartedViolation` - created when you try to pass a `Start` command to game that's already started
-- `GameNotRunningViolation` - analogous to previous one, in this case it applies to `Roll` command and uninitialized game
+- `GameNotRunningViolation` - indicates that the game isn't running yet when a player tries to `roll`

 ### Events
-If a command result is a valid game (not a violation), all events generated during this command processing will be added to returned game's `uncommittedEvents` field.
+If a command result is a valid game (not a violation), all events generated during the command's processing will be added to the returned game's `uncommittedEvents` field.
-They can later be published, persisted or used in any other way.
+You can later publish, persist or use them in any other way.

 Some of events that we'll use are: